0nlyssslatts/0nlyssslatts/README.md

 ### About Me
  - frontend developer 👨‍💻
  - 2nd year student of RTU MIREA 📖
- - crypto trader / stock market investor 📈
+ - stock market investor 📈
  - Inspired by music, coffee, self-development, and books ✨

 ---